AdityaS1426/DebugDataBandits-Arcade/README.md

 The Arcade Project aims to allow a User to play various games for entertainment on a Web Server.
 The User will be able to interact with the programs via a multitude of buttons, mouse movements, arrow keys, etc. Some of these games include Snake, TicTacToe, Tetris, Egyptian Card Slap, & more.
 Additionally, the User will be able to collect "Coins" for winning certain games to buy various different prizes.

-## Instructions for Running
+## Instructions for Running the Front End Code

 - Pull this repository from the "Main" branch.
-- Travel to SRC/Main/Java.
+- Travel to SRC/Main/Java/Resources.
-- Here, each game is split into a different Package.
-- To run the 2048 Game, run GameGUI.java.
-- To run the Snake Game, run Main.java.
-- The HTML file can be accessed at SRC/Main/Resources/Index.html.
+- The HTML, CSS, & JS files can be seen here.
-- To get to the site, click on one of the browser icons that pop up when hovering over the HTML file.
+- To get to the site, click on one of the browser icons that pop up when hovering over the Index.html file.
+- Or, simply watch the video I have made to see a demonstration of the site & the Front End Code.

 ## Instructions for Each Game